project-akri/akri-docs/docs/community/contributing.md

 * For non-breaking feature changes, \[MINOR\] should be incremented.
 This can be accomplished by running `./version.sh -u -n`
 * For major and/or breaking changes, \[MAJOR\] should be incremented.
 This can be accomplished by running `./version.sh -u -m`

 To ensure that all product versioning is consistent, our CI builds will execute `./version.sh -c` to check all known instances of version in our YAML, TOML, and code.
 This will also check to make sure that version.txt has been changed.
-If a pull request is needed where the version should not be changed, add `same version` label to the pull request.
+If a pull request is needed where the version should not be changed, add `same version` label to the pull request by commenting `/add-same-version-label`.

 > Note for MacOS users: `version.sh` uses the GNU `sed` command under-the-hood, but MacOS has built-in its own version.
 We recommend installing the GNU version via `brew install gnu-sed`.
 Then follow the brew instructions on how to use the installed GNU `sed` instead of the MacOS one.